pamelon/Azure-ALK/README.md

 Materials used during classes will be shared in this repository in the coresponding folders.

-The environment set up for what we are starting with is explained here: https://www.tutorialspoint.com/keras/keras_installation.htm.
-We'll be using python virtual environments and will have some time for set up and questions during our first class.
+We will be working with Azure Cloud with a Pay as You Go method, so we will need credits.
+The credits for students are available here: https://azure.microsoft.com/en-us/free/students/. you can redeem them before class but there will be time for set up and questions during our first class.

 ## Grading